Stop AI Creating Sprawling Documentation

 How to Say No

-When AI offers to create documentation, I ask myself three questions:
+When the system offers to create documentation, I ask myself three questions:

 “Will I load this in future sessions?”